My love is one and only

 too humble to parade the whole of the month.

-back in a sterling smile
+and return it in a sterling smile

-embedded in freckled cheeks
+embedded in a field of freckled cheeks

 from eras of asteoid-bathing in the sun.